Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 In general, for older kids who are serious about learning to sew, I would not hesitate to consider a full-sized, basic beginner sewing machine.
 If you have a younger child who isn’t committed to the art yet, consider a toy Singer sewing machine to start with.
 Then, if interest peaks, go ahead and purchase a full-sized sewing machine later on.

-I’ll split these reviews into two parts.
 First, I’ll start with the full-size, basic sewing machines that will appeal to older kids and then present the best toy Signer sewing machine options.
-If you’re in a hurry, here’s a chart with the list of the best Singer kids sewing machines available on the market.

 The Singer Start 1304 sewing machine is one of the most basic Singer sewing machines you can find.
 This mechanical sewing machine is a great choice for both children and beginner adults.
 With no bells and whistles or fancy options, there’s not much room for confusion.